Top 71 Malaysian Slang Words Only Locals Use

 Over time, Malaysians have developed an unofficial language known as Manglish.

-It is a unique blend of original and slang words pulled from other vocabularies and languages, resulting in a single sentence that sometimes contains three or more languages!
+It is a unique blend of original, Malaysian, and slang words pulled from other vocabularies and languages, resulting in a single sentence that sometimes contains three or more languages!

-Few countries can speak an entire sentence that combines Malay, Tamil, and Chinese dialects like Cantonese, Hokkien, and Mandarin.
+Few countries can speak sentences combining Malay, Tamil, and Chinese dialects like Cantonese, Hokkien, and Mandarin.